ionic-team/capacitor-docs/docs/main/getting-started/installation.md

 The CLI will ask you a few questions, starting with your app name, and the package ID you would like to use for your app.
 It will create the capacitor-config file with these configuration details, including the expected output directory for the build process of your bundler (e.g. `www` for Angular, `build` for React, `public` for Vue, etc.).

 :::info
-You can customize what folder is used by capacitor over by modifying the `webDir` variable in your [Capacitor Config](/docs/config) file that is created during `npx cap init`.
+You can customize the folder used by Capacitor by modifying the `webDir` variable in your [Capacitor Config](/docs/config) file that is created during `npx cap init`.
 Please note that Capacitor will try to detect the default for your web-project by checking the framework you are using.
-Nevertheless, it will be good to cross-check this configuration when having issues trying to sync your first build into capacitor.
+Nevertheless, it is a good idea to cross-check this configuration variable when having issues syncing your first build.
 :::

 ### Create your Android and iOS projects